richarah/dorothy/README.md

 Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for interacting with Oz programs and running the Mozart OPI within a containerised runtime environment.

 ## Mac users: Apple silicon and X11 issues

+**Note: The textmode version of Dorothy uses a simplified build process and a different tagging nomenclature to its X11 counterpart.
+Please refer to the README file on the `tui` branch for further information.**

 Due to XQuartz' present incompatibility with Apple silicon, the Emacs-based `tui` (Text User Interface) branch of Dorothy is recommended for Mac users experiencing issues with the X11 GUI version of Dorothy.

 This branch may be cloned with the following command.